OCA/website-cms/cms_status_message/README.rst

 CMS status message
 ==================

-Add status message to display to your CMS users.

 A "status message" is an important message that you want to show to users.

-For instance: a user submit a form or does a specific action and you want to report the status of this action like "your profile has been updated".
+For instance: a user submit a form or does a specific action and you want to report the status of this action like "your profile has been updated" or "Your upgrade has been successful.".

+This module allows to easily display this kind of messages to your users.

 Messages are displayed using Twitter bootstrap alerts.